Tharon-C/CSS-in-Components/PITCHME.md

 https://suitcss.github.io/

+Notes:

+- Highlight component
 ---

 All of these methodologies avoid dealing with the cascade and specificity through single selectors.

 ---

-As we see with BEM and SUITCSS there is the notion of a component
+As we saw with BEM and SUITCSS, there is the notion of a component

 ---

- Rather than styling the page, they look the reusable pieces that make up the page
+ Rather than styling the page, we look at the reusable pieces that make up the page
 ```html
 <style>
     .widgitScope { ... }
 </style>
 <div class="widgetScope"> ... </div>
 ```
+Notes:

+- CSS is moving towards components
 ---?image=assets/control-panal.jpg
 <div style="background: rgba(0,0,0,.8); padding: 100px 20px;">
  <h3>Components</h3>